MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-19-jsonstoresync-couchdb-databases-ios-and-cordova.md

 ---
 MobileFirst JSONStore already allows you to write code to be able to pull and push data from/to an external data source, [see here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/#working-with-external-data).

 Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management).
-All details regarding this can be found in this <a href="https://mobilefirstplatform.ibmcloud.com/blog/2018/02/23/jsonstoresync-couchdb-databases/">blog</a> .
+Details regarding this can be found in this <a href="https://mobilefirstplatform.ibmcloud.com/blog/2018/02/23/jsonstoresync-couchdb-databases/">post</a>.
-From the recent *version* of MFP 8.0, this automated sync is available is IOS and Cordova as well.
+Starting from the recent *version* of MFP 8.0, this automated sync is available in iOS and Cordova SDK as well.